 As Matthew threatened the US coast on Saturday, US President Barack Obama urged Americans to mobilise in support of Haiti, where a million people were in need of assistance after the latest disaster to strike the western hemisphere's poorest nation.

 The number of deaths in Haiti surged to at least 877 late on Friday as information trickled in from remote areas previously cut off by the storm, according to a Reuters tally of death tolls given by officials.
-Authorities expec the death toll to rise even further.
+Authorities expect the figure to rise even further.

 While the capital and biggest city, Port-au-Prince, was largely spared, the south suffered devastation.